-Martus: Martus enables grassroots non-governmental organizations to securely catalogue and store their records on off-site servers with easy-to-use software, preserving crucial evidence for research, investigation and prosecutions.
-The application was developed by Benetech, is available in thirteen languages (English, Russian, Spanish, Arabic, French, Thai, Nepali, Burmese, Armenian, Farsi/Dari, Khmer, Vietnamese, and Chinese (Mandarin, Simplified)) and is made available at no cost for human rights defenders.
+The HRP's flagship tool is Martus, which enables grassroots non-governmental organizations to securely collect, catalogue and store their records on off-site servers with easy-to-use software, preserving crucial evidence for research, investigation and prosecutions.
+The application was developed by Benetech, is available in thirteen languages (English, Russian, Spanish, Arabic, French, Thai, Nepali, Burmese, Armenian, Farsi/Dari, Khmer, Vietnamese, and Chinese [Mandarin, simplified]) and is made available at no cost for human rights defenders.
 Martus automatically encrypts the information and copies it to a network of secure servers around the world.
-The system is designed so that only the user who created it-not even Benetech-is given access to the encrypted data.
+The system is designed so that only the user who created it - not even Benetech - is given access to the encrypted data.
 Since the data is backed up, users can retrieve their information when and where it is safe to do so.
 Martus helps those who collect this valuable human rights information stay safe, while also protecting the identities of those who would otherwise face violence and repression for telling their stories.
 The Martus software has been downloaded by people and organizations in over 100 countries and is available for Windows, Mac OS, and Linux.
-In addition to the desktop application, the Martus ecosystem also includes Mobile Martus-Benetech's free, open source secure Android-based mobile documentation application, built on the Martus technology.
-Mobile Martus brings secure data collection, storage and backup one step closer to the field.
-It allows a user to send data from the field - including photos, videos, audio or text - to a desktop Martus account.
-In addition to developing software for the human rights field, the Benetech Human Rights Program team provides training and support to users in over 50 countries.
+In addition to the desktop application, the Martus ecosystem also includes additional tools such as Mobile Martus - Benetech's free, open source secure Android-based mobile documentation application, built on Martus technology - and secureApp, a customizable, secure data collection tool.
+In addition to developing software for the human rights field, the Benetech Human Rights Program team provides training and support to grassroots and institutional partners in over 50 countries.